 - corridor planning for a connection to Armstrong Creek from Marshall station.

 Site investigations for the Upgrade are underway.
 Expressions of Interest (EOIs) for Stage 1 were called for in October 2018.
+On 29 January 2020 Downer were awarded the contract for Stage 1.
 Works are expected to commence in 2020 and be completed by 2021.

 In August 2018 IA released their project evaluation of Waurn Ponds Duplication project Stage 2, finding the project had a Benefit Cost Ratio of 0.6 and therefore did not add the project to its Infrastructure Priority List.